Project Management Triangle and It's Benefits | Incepteo | UK

 This refers to what is to be delivered at the end of the project.
 Once the scope of a project has been determined it is possible to then make predictions about the cost and time needed to complete the project.
 When working with clients we ensure we take time to understand exactly what they want and need (not always the same thing!) so we can work with them to define the scope of the project clearly and make an accurate forecast of time and cost.

-All projects need a budget and it’s important to know what it is as early as possible.
+All projects need a budget, forming a crucial aspect of the project framework, and it’s important to know what it is as early as possible.
 Changing budgets can have a dramatic impact on the project in terms of its scope, what can be delivered and timeline.
 Cost should not just be thought of in terms of financial implications; a range of resources such as equipment, facilities and people are also part of the cost equation.

 Changes in the cost of a project may be outside the control of those delivering it.
 Supplier costs, employee changes and new technologies all affect expected costs and emphasise the need to stay on top of a project budget in order to react quickly to changes.

-This is the total time it takes to finish all the tasks within a project.
+This is the total time it takes to finish all the tasks within a project, forming a part of the Project Management Triangle.
 There may be milestones along the way which determine interim deliverables, but time is often a focus area for many clients.
 Yet, again, the predicted time to complete a project will be impacted by many outside factors, such as supplier delays, changes in deliverables, or underestimating the length of time needed to complete a task.
 If something changes to affect the timeline, it may be necessary to add more resources to the project, subsequently increasing costs, to compensate for a loss of time.

 Starting a project, with all parties sharing clear expectations of what is to be delivered, when and how, provides a common focus for everyone involved and is essential for a successful team dynamic.
 An awareness of how these factors interact can also give insights into how they can be challenged and adapted.